 Rewards and Sanctions

 Students will be issued rewards for exceptional pieces of home learning.

-Students failing to complete home learning will be issued with a 45 minute C2 detention the same evening and will be expected to complete the work at this detention.
-The sanction for failing to complete Hegarty Maths home learning is 1 hour detention run by the maths department.
+Students failing to complete home learning will be issued with an after-school detention the same evening and will be expected to complete the work at this detention.